- Institutional Review Board (IRB)

 - Responsibilities after IRB Approval

 For studies involving multiple sites or non-SLU collaborators, you may contact the IRB office to see if an agreement can be reached to rely on an external IRB's oversight rather than submitting to the SLU IRB, or to have SLU have oversight for all sites involved.
+Please see the Guidance for Research Involving Non-SLU Researchers or Non-SLU Sites for more information.

 Complete Required Training: Ensure that all investigators have completed mandatory IRB training.
 See the Training and Education page of the website for additional details.
 Note that investigators are also expected to have taken other necessary compliance training, such as conflicts of interest or environmental health and safety trainings.